rdeodoo/odoo-toolbox/code-playbook/README.md

 ### `api.depends` decorator

-A method decorated with `api.depends` won't be executed anymore if the values of the fields listed in `api.depend()` didn't change.
+A method decorated with `api.depends` won't be executed anymore unless at least one of the values of the fields listed in `api.depend()` change.\
 It means that if your decorator is missing one field, your method won't properly by invalidated and will keep using a "wrong" value.